trinodb/trino/docs/src/main/sphinx/installation/jdbc.rst

                                                              For example, ``abc:xyz;example.foo:bar`` sets the system property
                                                              ``abc`` to the value ``xyz`` and the ``foo`` property for catalog ``example`` to the value ``bar``.
+``externalAuthentication``                                   Set to true if you want to use external authentication via
-``externalAuthentication``                                   Use a local web browser to authenticate with an identity provider (IdP)
-                                                             that has been configured for the Trino coordinator.
+                                                             :doc:`/security/oauth2`.
+Use a local web browser to authenticate with an identity provider (IdP) that has been configured for the Trino coordinator.
-                                                             See :doc:`/security/oauth2` for more details.
 ``externalAuthenticationTokenCache``                         Allows the sharing of external authentication tokens between different
                                                              connections for the same authenticated user until the cache is invalidated, such as when a client is restarted or when the classloader